Aesgeroth/DeepSea/Late Game Guide.md

 Congratulations, you've reached the raiding stage!
 If you've managed to farm a red accessory drop off hellhounds things will be a bit easier starting out, but with a strong 3 man team having a blue accessory is also fine.
 If you're still wearing a green tier accessory, maybe consider farming a few chests before you move on to the raids.

-Each raid requires 3 members, and can't be done with more or less.
+Each raid requires at least 3 members.